HelmholtzAI-Consultants-Munich/data-centric-platform/src/client/README.md

 ## How to use?
 ### Installation
-Before starting make sure you have navigated to ```data-centric-platform/src/client```.
+Before starting, make sure you have navigated to ```data-centric-platform/src/client```.
 All future steps expect you are in the client directory.
 This installation has been tested using a conda environment with python version 3.9 on a mac local machine.
 In your dedicated environment run:
 ```
 pip install -e .
 ```